Preparing your chickens for cold weather

 It’s not vital that you completely clean out your coop in the fall.
 Lay some extra bedding on the floor of the coop for winter months.
 Straw, hay or pine shavings work well.
 This provides two or three additional inches of insulation to the bottom of your coop.
 The manure and decomposing bedding generates heat to raise the temperature of the coop naturally.
 The additional bedding also keeps the birds sensitive feet off the floor as well.
 If you feel the need to clean your coop of its old bedding that’s fine too.
 Users do this as well.
 Bedding after all is very inexpensive.

 You want your coop to be windproof in the winter.
 The problem there is that you still need some circulation of air.
 Too much any chill your birds.
 Too little and the humidity rises and parasites, pests, mites and disease find their way into your coop.
-The key is having an offset vent installed to ensure air circulation without any direct cold wind blowing in.
+I learned the Key to solving this problem after testing air quality in my Montreal home and solving my issues, it is having an offset vent installed to ensure air circulation without any direct cold wind blowing in.
 Leaving the coop door ajar during daylight hours would probably suffice.
 The rule of thumb is to maintain a humidity level between 40% and 60%.

 Heating your coop

 Many experts advise not heating the coop, but on extremely cold nights, single digits, a heat lamp may be warranted.
 If your coop is small enough then a 100 watt light bulb may generate enough heat.
 Also check your breed of bird.
 If your own birds are sensitive to the cold it may be wise to supply a secondary heat source for them.
 A radiant heater, heat lamp or heating panel fit well.